NikolaiRadke/Noko/mp3/Male/VoiceSet_226/README.md

-# Voice set for NOKO - German | enhanced 226 files Version
+# Male voice set for NOKO - German | enhanced 226 files Version

 Copy these mp3s into the folder **001** on your microSD card.
 Strictly observe the sequence!
 021.mp3 must be copied as the 21st file.
 See the [Wiki](https://github.com/NikolaiRadke/NOKO/wiki/SDKarte) for more detailed instructions.